hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_139/Protologue.md

 Etymology:

-Functional analysis identified multiple flagellar proteins(FlhA, FlhB, FlgB, FlgC, FlgD, FlgE, FlgG, FlgH, FlgI, FlgJ, FlgK, FlgL, FliC, FliD, FliE, FliF, FliG, FliK, FliM, FliN, MotA).
-59 CAZymes were identified too.
+A total of 21 flagellar proteins and 59 CAZymes were identified within the genome.
 The genome size is 1.31Mbp base pairs and the G+C content of the genomic DNA is 51.88%.